gumyr/cq_warehouse/README.md

 The cq_warehouse package contains the following sub-packages:
 - **sprocket** : a parametric sprocket generator
 - **chain**  : a parametric chain generator
-- **drafting** : a set of object used for documenting a cadquery object
+- **drafting** : a set of methods used for documenting cadquery objects

 ## sprocket sub-package
 A sprocket can be generated and saved to a STEP file with just four lines